sprutton1/assessment-ie3/ASSESSMENT.md

 In the real world, I would likely not include these resources in this repo.
 This environment is likely to be fairly static and potentially shared across many teams.
 It would be better in a separate repo, but I wanted to include it for demonstrative purposes.

+The environment includes EKS and some fancy add-ons for automatically creating load balancers and Route53 records from Kubernetes ingresses.

+### Deploy

+I created a Helm chart for our deployments and the related resources.
+Nothing too fancy here, but I left things generic so I could make multiples of the deployment so we could support many instances.

+Onto actually deploying the stack.
+This is definitely where I spent the most time.
+I don't have a ton of experience with vue/vite, so I had to do some learning to understand the deployment patterns.
+The backend was easy, but I had trouble getting the frontend to play nice with talking to the backend.
+I tried http-server with no luck (once deployed in K8s).
+I started to use NGINX, did some research first and found Caddy, a pretty minimal webserver.
+It was so simple, I think I'll end up using this in some of my personal projects.

+I also combined the separate CI processes here, just to make it easier to orchestrate the deployment.
+If I had more time I could make something a little more complicated that doesn't require this.

+I caught a lot of issues from earlier PRs I had to fix to make the deployments actually work.
+An artifact of trying to move quickly.
+Adding all of this CI helps with confidence, though.

+I wanted to make sure that Taskly developers could make PRs and validate changes in a strightforward manner, so each PR deploys a discrete instance of Taskly.
+A nentry is automatically created in the ALB and, once it is ready, a comment is posted to the PR with the URL so changes can be validated.

+Note that in some cases it can take a few minutes for the PR environment to become responsive, mostly due to ALB registration timing.
+Even if the frontend is responsive, the backend may not be immediately.
+Give it a couple minutes.

+### Things missing

+There is a lot here I would change or improve given more time.
+Highlights include:

+* Switching from Terraform to CDK to better align with the rest of the project.
+I didn't start here as I knew I could get the Terraform together very quickly
+* PR environment create is real slow, mostly due to waiting for things like Fargate, the ALB, and DNS propagation.
+There are plenty of ways to make this faster (nodes already existing in EKS, not using ALBs, etc.)
+* Including Security Scanning, Code Quality, Dependabot and other checks in the pipeline.
+These things are often shipped off to 3rd party tools and I didn't have any handy to integrate with
+* Build time could be improved.
+Caching could be added and the workflow could be more optimal
+* Versioning isn't implemented, so automated deployments are somehwat clunky.
+This is easily addressed by including semantic versioning
+* There's a ton of opportunity for work around the local dev experience.
+Earthly is great for this and could be extended to allow for all kinds of interesting tooling niceties.
+Using tools like MiniK8s or Kind, we could create on-the-fly deployment environments, too